aghayevaanargiz/DecisionTreeClassification/README.md

 ---
 ## Lessons Learned: Handling Data Leakage

-This project was very special to me because it helped me discover and understand a critical issue in machine learning — **data leakage**.
+This project was very special to me because it helped me discover and understand a critical issue in machine learning, **data leakage**.

 ### What Happened?
 In an earlier version of this project, I made a mistake by: